Isoparametric functions on exotic spheres: Introduction

 \section{Introduction}

 Let $N$ be a connected complete Riemannian manifold.
 A non-constant smooth function $f$ on $N$ is called \emph{transnormal}, if there exists a smooth function $b:\mathbb{R}\rightarrow\mathbb{R}$ such that $|\nabla f|^2=b(f),$ where $\nabla f$ is the gradient of $f$.
 If in addition, there exists a continuous function $a:\mathbb{R}\rightarrow\mathbb{R}$ so that $\triangle f=a(f),$ where $\triangle f$ is the Laplacian of $f$, then $f$ is called \emph{isoparametric}.
 Each regular level hypersurface is called an \emph{isoparametric hypersurface} and the singular level set is called the\emph{ focal set}.
+The two equations of the function $f$ mean that the regular level hypersurfaces of $f$ are parallel and have constant mean curvatures, which may be regarded as a geometric generalization of cohomogeneity one actions in the theory of transformation groups ( ref. \cite{GT13} ).

-It was E. Cartan who first took up a systematical study of hypersurfaces with constant principal curvatures in space forms, especially in unit spheres.
-Many years later, a far-reaching generalization of Cartan's work on those hypersurfaces in unit spheres was produced by M$\mathrm{\ddot{u}}$nzner in \cite{Mu80}.
-They together found that every hypersurface with constant principal curvatures in a unit sphere determines an isoparametric function on the unit sphere, and vice versa( see also \cite{CR85}, chapter 3 ).
-Thus, the set of level hypersurfaces of an isoparametric function on a unit sphere consists of a family of parallel hypersurfaces with constant principal curvatures, the so called isoparametric foliation.
-Owing to Cartan and M$\mathrm{\ddot{u}}$nzner, the classification of isoparametric hypersurfaces in a unit sphere has been one of the most challenging problems in submanifold geometry.
+Owing to E. Cartan and H. F. M\"{u}nzner \cite{Mu80}, the classification of isoparametric hypersurfaces in a unit sphere has been one of the most challenging problems in submanifold geometry.
 Up to now, the classification has almost been completed.
-We refer to \cite{CR85} for the development of this subject.
-For the most recent progress and applications, see for example \cite{CCJ07}, \cite {Miy12} and \cite{TY13}.
+We refer to \cite{CR85} and \cite{Th00} for the development of this subject.
+For the most recent progress and applications, see for example \cite{CCJ07}, \cite {Miy13}, \cite{Miy14}, \cite{Ch13} and \cite{TY13}.